 The Milano-Torino is said to have been invented in the 1860s at the Caffe Camparino in Milan which was owned by Gaspare Campari.
 The drink was popular with Americans who during this period of economic improvement and cheaper travel were out and about in the world exerting their influence, which in this instance included requesting the addition of a dash of soda water in their Milano-Torinos, thus giving birth to the Americano.

 However, both Dale Degroff in The Essential Cocktail and Anistatia Miller & Jared Brown in A Spirituous Journey take the view that the Milano-Torino already contained soda and it was simply renamed as the Americano because Americans liked it.
 There are other reasons given as to why the drink took that name, but this is not a history of the Americano.

-The story then runs that in 1919, one Italian born Count Camillo Negroni, a reputed wide boy and regular customer at the Casoni Bar (later named Caffé Giacosa) on Tornabuoni Street in Florence, Italy, one day asked for a bit more kick in his Americano.
-The bartender, Fosco Scarselli responded by switching the soda water for gin and the combination became the Count's usual order.
-Other patrons of the bar soon started to ask for "one of Count Negroni's drinks" and after a while the drink simply became known as a Negroni.
+The story then runs that in 1919, one Italian-born Count Camillo Negroni (1868-1933), a reputed wideboy and regular customer at the Casoni Bar (later named Caffé Giacosa) on Tornabuoni Street in Florence, Italy, one day asked for a bit more kick in his Americano.
+The bartender, Fosco Scarselli (1898-1963) responded by switching the soda water for gin and the combination became the Count's usual order.
+Other patrons of the bar soon started to ask for "one of Count Negroni's drinks" and after a while, the drink simply became known as a Negroni.